Table of Contents

 - Core i7-9700K: An octa-core desktop powerhouse.

-- Intel Core i9-9900K: A fearsome new flagship for Intel’s Core processors.
+- Core i9-9900K: A fearsome new flagship for Intel’s Core processors.

 A variety of good processors are significant for the selection of video editing, photo editing, gaming laptops, and other multitasking.
 For example, Cheap gaming machines required different types of processors; running heavy software needs faster processors.
 For videos and photo editing, some different criteria are required.
 So we can say different tasks need different processors.

 In other words, i5 or i7 for video editing?

-The very close two-line answer, i7 is always better, i5 is generally sufficient for video editing and games but not necessarily better.
+The very close two-line answer, i7 is always better, i5 is generally sufficient for editing videos and games but not necessarily better.
 Definitely, the extra cores in i7 would benefit.
-In video editing, the thing that matters is “how many cores you have” as video editing requires more usage of CPU as compared to GPU.
+In video editing, the thing that matters is “how many cores you have” that requires more usage of CPU as compared to GPU.

 AMD Ryzen vs. Intel Processor